cloudfoundry-attic/cf-abacus/doc/monitor.md

  }
 ```

-Build the turbine web application using Gradle
+Build the turbine web application using Gradle:

 ```bash
 ./gradlew build
 ```
+**Note:** If you are using Java 8 then your build may run into Java doc lint errors, see [Building Turbine 1.x branch using Java 8 results in Java doc lint errors](https://github.com/Netflix/Turbine/issues/103) for more details.

 The build creates Turbine web application at ./turbine-web/build/libs/turbine-web-1.0.0-SNAPSHOT.war

-Note: If you are using Java 8 then your build may run into Java doc lint errors, see [Building Turbine 1.x branch using Java 8 results in Java doc lint errors](https://github.com/Netflix/Turbine/issues/103) for more details.

 Building Eureka
 ---